lasy/HiddenSemiMarkov/README.md

 To install the package from github:
 * Open R or Rstudio
-* Make sure that the `devtools` library is installed or install it by typing `install.packages("devtools")`
+* Make sure that the `devtools` library is installed or install it with:

+`install.packages("devtools")`

-* Load the "devtools" library by typing
+* Load the "devtools" library with:

 `library(devtools)`

 * Install the `HiddenSemiMarkov` package with the command:

-`devtools::install_github("lasy/HiddenSemiMarkov")` or
+`devtools::install_github("lasy/HiddenSemiMarkov")`

+or, if you wish to build the vignette for this package:

 `devtools::install_github("lasy/HiddenSemiMarkov", build_vignettes = TRUE)`
-if you wish to build the vignette for this package.

 ## To get started

-* Find examples in the vignette by typing `browseVignettes(package = "HiddenSemiMarkov")` or start specifying a model with the `specify_hsmm` function (type `?specify_hsmm` for documentation).
+Find examples in the vignette by typing `browseVignettes(package = "HiddenSemiMarkov")` or start specifying a model with the `specify_hsmm` function (type `?specify_hsmm` for documentation).